nightshaddow13/ScavengerHunt/ScavengerHunt/_pages/privacy.md

 Access to your Personal Information
 You may access the Personal Information we hold about you and to update and/or correct it, subject to certain exceptions.
 If you wish to access your Personal Information, please contact us in writing.

-[Your business name] will not charge any fee for your access request, but may charge an administrative fee for providing a copy of your Personal Information.
+ScavengerHunt will not charge any fee for your access request, but may charge an administrative fee for providing a copy of your Personal Information.

 In order to protect your Personal Information we may require identification from you before releasing the requested information.